What have I been doing since my holiday?

 On my first Monday back, I coached a session on hills, so we went to Holly Hill and I got my group to practice various aspects of downhill running which I think went quite well, but it involved more running (to and from the venue) than I had anticipated and my legs were a little bit grumbly!

 This Monday, I had planned to do a core session.
 I had a long list of exercises, but unfortunately, it rained and I didn’t think it would be a good idea to make my athletes lie on wet ground 🙁

 Southampton Tri Club

-Overall, I really enjoyed the session and know that I need to work on my technique if I’m going to do OK at Challenge Weymouth, so I signed up to Southampton Tri Club yesterday evening and am now an official member 🙂
+Overall, I really enjoyed the session.
+I need to work on my technique if I’m going to do OK at Challenge Weymouth.
+Yesterday, I signed up to Southampton Tri Club and am now an official member 🙂

 I’ve now done a second swimming session and know that it takes me 4:44 to swim 200m.
 I’m definitely towards the bottom end of the group, but I am not the slowest and I hope that I’ll start to make good progress.

 On Tuesday evening, I went back to yoga with Stu.
 Our usual instructor, Wai, is away, so we have a different instructor.
 It’s nice to mix up the sessions a little.
 We did a few shoulder stands and plough pose, which is one of my favourites… although I can’t seem to stop my feet from going right over and touching the ground, whether or not my legs are straight!